OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 ### The Specific Rights Related To Software

-When we talk about copyright and software we are usually referring to the right to reproduce the software (make a copy), the right to create derivative works (making modifications) and the right to distribute the software (sharing copies of it with others).
+When we talk about copyright and software, we are usually referring to the right to reproduce the software (make a copy), the right to create derivative works (making modifications) and the right to distribute the software (sharing copies of it with others).

 The details of how distribution in a legal sense is understood may differ from country to country, but the basic legal concepts are shared across the world.